Safi Morocco Travel Guide

 A true Safi specialty.
 Given Safi’s status as a sardine capital, fresh grilled sardines are a must-try.

-Vendors near the port grill them simply with cumin and salt.
+Vendors close to the port grill them simply with cumin and salt.
 Choose your fish, and they grill it on the spot.

 Brochettes (grilled skewers), Sfinge (light doughnuts), small pastries, and boiled snails are popular street snacks.